Best Places to Visit in Gangotri

 Gaumukh Glacier

-Gaumukh is India’s second biggest glacier.
-It is 30 km long and 4 km wide.
-From here, you can see beautiful Himalayan peaks like Shivling, Sudarshan, Meru, Bhagirathi Sisters, Kharchakund, and many more.
+Gaumukh is one of the largest glaciers in India, which is 30 km long and 4 km wide.
+The trek from Gangotri to the Gaumukh Glacier snout is approximately 19 km one way.
+You can see beautiful Himalayan peaks like Shivling, Sudarshan, Meru, Bhagirathi Sisters, Kharchakund, and many more.
 Trekkers and pilgrims can visit Gaumukh from May to October.

 Pandav Gufa